 cp_tutorial/proj1>cd src cp_tutorial/proj1/src>javac -d ../classes A.java

 -d option: It is used to store the output to different directory.
-If we don’t use this option then class file will be created in src directory.
-But it’s a good practice to keep source and class files seperately. after -d option we provide the location of directory in which class files should be stored.
+If we don’t use this option then the class file will be created in the src directory.
+But it’s a good practice to keep source and class files separately. after -d option we provide the location of the directory in which class files should be stored.

 If there is any compile time error please resolve it before going further.

-- Step 3 (Check whether A.java is successfuly compiled): Check in classes directory of proj1 whether class file is created or not.
+- Step 3 (Check whether A.java is successfully compiled): Check in classes directory of proj1 whether class file is created or not.
 It will be certainly Yes if your program was Compiled successfully.

 //java class to execute program

 cp_tutorial/proj2>cd src cp_tutorial/proj2/src>javac -d ../classes MainClass.java MainClass.java:4: error: cannot find symbol A a1 = new A(); ^ symbol: class A location: class MainClass MainClass.java:4: error: cannot find symbol A a1 = new A(); ^ symbol: class A location: class MainClass 2 errors